bothrs/util/README.md

 ## Introduction

 Here you can find a list of all the main utils being exported by this package.
-More in depth, generated, documentation can be found [here](docs.md) The following utils can be imported from `@bothrs/util/<utilname>`
+More in depth, generated, documentation can be found on the gh pages.
+The following utils can be imported from `@bothrs/util/<utilname>`

 ## util